 There are an estimated 20,000 to 25,000 for-profit bail agencies across the U.S. in 2019 and together they post $14 billion in bail annually.
 These companies are mostly localized and privately owned.
 However, there is a select number of insurance companies that underwrite the overwhelming majority of these bonds.
-According to a 2017 report by the ACLU and Color of Change, nine insurance companies back the money bail industry: some are publicly-traded, like Fairfax Financial Holdings and some privately-owned, like Endeavor Capital and AIA Surety.
+According to a 2017 report by the ACLU and Color of Change, nine insurance companies back the money bail industry.
+Three of the largest four insurers have since divested and exited the industry: Randall and Quilter, Tokio Marine, and Endeavor Capital.
+Full details below.

 The main companies involved in this sector are: